Search by category, archive or keyword

 Over the decades, treatment facilities have introduced and attempted numerous solutions for drug abuse.
-Some are successful while others either do nothing or cause more issues for the person trying to overcome their addiction.
-Medication Assisted Treatment (MAT) is one of the potential solutions that is popular across the United States.
+Some are successful, while others either do nothing or cause more issues for the person trying to overcome their addiction.
+Medication Assisted Treatment (MAT) is one of the potential solutions that are popular across the United States.
 However, there is a lot of controversy surrounding the treatment.

 What Is Medication Assisted Treatment?

-One of the major advantages to Suboxone is that it cannot be used to achieve a full opioid effect.
+One of the major advantages of Suboxone is that it cannot be used to achieve a full opioid effect.

 This quality makes it less likely to be abused than methadone while going through treatment.

 Fewer than 5% of all people suffering from opioid addiction are qualified for long-term opioid addiction treatment plans in the form of MAT, which utilizes methadone and Suboxone to suppress symptoms.

 Medical professionals suggest only taking the medications until they are no longer necessary, not on a long-term plan.
 The long-term replacement may be the best option for people dealing with chronic pain or whose chance of relapse is so high that it is life-threatening.
 Even though the risk of developing an addiction is high, treating pain or saving a life is often the priority.

 There are hundreds of methadone and Suboxone clinics across the country.
 Many people turn to these clinics, thinking they are a safer, more reliable option for treatment and that they reduce their chance of suffering a relapse.
 There are both people in support of and adamantly against methadone and Suboxone clinics.
 The controversy is a common debate throughout the medical community.

 Dangers of Methadone and Suboxone Clinics

 There are many reasons why people are skeptical of methadone and Suboxone clinics.
 The first is that both methadone and Suboxone are themselves addictive, though Suboxone to a lesser degree.
 This means there has to be a plan for getting off methadone or getting off Suboxone.